 Aerial spraying is also available when needed.

-Orange County is currently working to combat elevated mosquito populations, specifically in East Orange County.
+Orange County is currently working to combat elevated mosquito populations.
 At this time, officials are asking for help from the community to minimize the potential for mosquito-borne illnesses among people, pets and livestock, as well as help reduce nuisance mosquitoes which can interfere with outdoor activities.
-In addition, Orange County continues to monitor the status of the Zika virus.
-At this time, there no locally reported cases of the Zika virus in Orange County.
-To learn more about efforts to combat Zika in Orange County, visit the Zika Prevention page.

 In addition to minimizing the presence of unwanted pests, Mosquito Control plays a key role in helping to ensure public and community safety.
 Orange County Mosquito Control has a working laboratory where researchers examine mosquitoes and larva found within the community.
 This information helps Orange County identify target areas for treatment and migration trends.
 Their efforts range from removing standing water, which serves as a breeding area, to providing research and information to partner agencies, along with spraying communities to rid them of mosquitoes.
 Mosquito Control works in partnership with the Florida Department of Health (DOH), which is the lead agency monitoring for the presence of infectious disease in Florida.
 DOH provides critical information to key partners throughout the state regarding the status or spread of infectious disease.